FontysVenlo/prj4e-individual-respository-Louis-Legere/doc/PersonalDevelopmentPlan.md

 Week1: Week1 was basically just brainstorming for a project idea.
-- [Image of all initial project ideas](/doc/InitialProjectIdeas.md) I also did the first c exercises.
+- [Image of all initial project ideas](/doc/InitialProjectIdeas.md) I also did the first c exercises, which can be found in the [INES-REPO](https://github.com/FontysVenlo/ines-course-exercises-Louis-Legere).

 Week2: In Week2 we narrowed the ideas down and developed a more precise understanding on what each idea would mean.